 Dr. England explained that although methotrexate has been around for decades, its use is often not optimized.
-Using the 2021 ACR Guideline for the Treatment of Rheumatoid Arthritis as the main point of reference, Dr. England noted that oral methotrexate can reasonably be started at 15 mg weekly—or dosing can be titrated up to that amount four to six weeks after starting the medication.1 Side effects can be managed by split dosing, subcutaneous rather than oral administration and increased intake of folic acid.
+Using the 2021 ACR Guideline for the Treatment of Rheumatoid Arthritis as his main point of reference, Dr. England noted that oral methotrexate can reasonably be started at 15 mg weekly—or dosing can be titrated up to that amount four to six weeks after starting the medication.1 Side effects can be managed by split dosing, subcutaneous rather than oral administration and increased intake of folic acid.

 If oral methotrexate is tolerated but not optimally effective, clinicians should consider switching to the subcutaneous formulation prior to adding another disease-modifying anti-rheumatic drug (DMARD) or switching to an alternative DMARD.

 Methotrexate remains an extremely important therapeutic for patients with RA because about 30% of patients with RA in clinical trials reach low disease activity on methotrexate monotherapy, Dr. England explained.